 Etymology

 The specific epithet "afra (AF-ruh)" means "from Africa" and refers to the origin of the species.
-The common name "Elephant Bush" refers to the fact elephants enjoy eating the leaves of this plant.
+The common name "Elephant Bush" refers to the fact that elephants enjoy eating the leaves of this plant.

 Origin